Dallas Morning News: PCCI reports Upwards of 95% of Dallas County residents need protection against COVID-19 to reach herd immunity

 About Parkland Center for Clinical Innovation

 Parkland Center for Clinical Innovation (PCCI) is an independent, not-for-profit, healthcare innovation organization affiliated with Parkland Health & Hospital System.
-PCCI leverages clinical expertise, data science and social determinants of health to address the needs of vulnerable populations.
+PCCI leverages clinical expertise, data science and Non Medical Drivers of Health to address the needs of vulnerable populations.

 ###